SuperPaint (Macintosh): History

 Later versions were published by Aldus after their 1990 acquisition of Silicon Beach Software.
 The application continued to be sold by Adobe after their 1994 takeover of Aldus.

+Plug-ins

+In 1988, alongside version 1.1, an SDK (software development kit) was released that allowed the creation of software plug-ins to add features and capabilities to SuperPaint.

+Many plugins were created and shared, including some that added support for pressure-sensitive pens such as those made by Wacom.

 Later use

 Artist Richard Bolam used images drawn using Aldus SuperPaint in the 1990s as part of his "Bolam at 50" exhibition in 2014.
-Naoki Yamamoto is seen using SuperPaint in the Documentary Urasawa Naoki no Manben in season 4, episode 3.
+Naoki Yamamoto is seen using SuperPaint in the Documentary Urasawa Naoki no Manben in season 4, episode 3 (broadcast in 2017).